-Our Chicago criminal defense lawyer cannot stress enough the importance of having an attorney on your case, especially if you have been accused of a serious offense.
+Our Chicago lawyer cannot stress enough the importance of having an attorney on your case, especially if you have been accused of a serious offense.
 Attorney Steven H. Fine has a tremendous reputation as a successful trial lawyer who has handled hundreds of complex cases over the years.
 He takes the time to research and form a winning strategy.

 If you have been arrested or are facing criminal charges, please do not hesitate to seek legal representation.
 Contact the Law Office of Steven Fine today for an appointment.
 We are available 24/7.

 I can honestly say he is a great criminal lawyer that tries his hardest to beat cases.
 I was fighting a criminal case for a year & the outcome was great.
 Steven fine was A+ on my case.
 I recommend Steve fine as a great criminal lawyer.- Michelle Ball

 If you are serious about your case then give this guy a chance to defend you!!!- David H.

 He would help you with all he can and I guarantee you that you'll be happy and satisfied with the final results.
 I highly recommend him.- A. E.

 STEVEN FINE is a great lawyer and I would recommend him to anyone who is looking for a good lawyer!!!
 In a bind call Steven Fine!!!- Chris J.

 Steve did a great job on my case.
 It was my first arrest and Steve took the time to explain the process and made me feel comfortable.- Happy Client